NYC[x] Innovation Fellows

 Founded by former U.S. Deputy CTOs and seasoned tech industry veterans who led federal open data policies and digital government strategy, U.S. Digital Response is a nonpartisan effort that connects experienced, pro bono technology teams to public servants responding to the COVID-19 crisis.

-NYC[x] Innovation Fellows are working toward one of three high-priority projects:
+NYC[x] Innovation Fellows are working toward one of three high-priority projects as part of Cohort 2:

 Volunteer fellows will gain invaluable hands-on experience solving critical problems for the largest municipal government in the United States, demonstrate how powerful using digital best practices can be for agency partners, and create tangible benefits for millions of New Yorkers.
 NYC[x] Innovation Fellows are also fully integrated into the broader volunteer community within U.S. Digital Response.